10.4: Intercultural Communication

 10.4.2.6: Masculine vs. Feminine Orientation

-Characterizing a whole culture as masculine or feminine according to stereotypes associated with both can be a fool’s errand, especially in the West where gender politics is hotly contested between liberal and conservative factions.
-Conservativism generally clings to a traditional notion of a masculine society, whereas feminist-friendly liberalism generally embraces equal opportunity and even female power.
+Characterizing a whole culture as masculine or feminine according to stereotypes associated with both can be a fool’s errand, especially in the West, where gender politics is hotly contested between liberal and conservative factions.
+Conservativism generally clings to a traditional notion of masculine society, whereas feminist-friendly liberalism generally embraces equal opportunity and even female power.
 Still, many cultures across the globe have long traditions of either patriarchal (male-dominant) or matriarchal (female-dominant) social orientations.
 Each carries with it a set of cultural expectations and norms for gender behaviour and gender roles across life, including business.

-the assertive pole has been called “masculine” and the modest, caring pole “feminine.”
-The women in feminine countries have the same modest, caring values as the men; in the masculine countries they are somewhat assertive and competitive, but not as much as the men, so that these countries show a gap between men’s values and women’s values.
+Hofstede, Hofstede, and Minkov (2010) describe the masculine-feminine dichotomy not in terms of whether men or women hold power in a given culture, but rather the extent to which that culture values certain traits that may be considered masculine or feminine.
+Thus, the assertive pole has been called “masculine,” and the modest, caring pole is “feminine.”
+The women in feminine countries have the same modest, caring values as the men; in the masculine countries, they are somewhat assertive and competitive, but not as much as the men, so these countries show a gap between men’s values and women’s values.
 (Hofstede, Hofstede, & Minkov, 2010)

 We can observe this difference wherever people gather, how they interact, and how they dress.
 We can see it during business negotiations where it may make an important difference in the success of the organizations involved.
 Cultural expectations precede the interaction, so someone who doesn’t match those expectations may experience tension.
 According to Hofstede et al., business in the United States has a masculine orientation where assertiveness and competition are highly valued.
-In other cultures such as Sweden, business values are more attuned to modesty (lack of self- promotion) and taking care of society’s weaker members.
+In other cultures, such as Sweden, business values are more attuned to modesty (lack of self-promotion) and taking care of society’s weaker members.
 On a sliding scale, Canada is somewhere between these poles.
 This range of difference is one aspect of intercultural communication that requires significant attention when the business communicator enters a new environment.

 10.4.2.7: Direct vs. Indirect Communication Cultures

-In North America, business correspondence is expected to be short and to the point (see §4.5.2.2 above on conciseness and §4.1.2 on direct vs. indirect messages).
+In North America, business correspondence is expected to be short and to the point (see §4.5.2.2 on conciseness and §4.1.2 on direct vs. indirect messages).
 “What can I do for you?” is a common question when an employee receives a call from a stranger.
 It is an accepted way of asking the caller to skip or minimize pleasantries and get on with their business.
-In indirect cultures, such as in Latin America, business conversations may start with discussions of the weather, family, or topics other than the business at hand as the partners get a sense of each other long before the main topic is raised.
+In indirect cultures, such as in Latin America, business conversations may start with discussions of the weather, family, or topics other than the business at hand, as the partners get a sense of each other long before the main topic is raised.
 Again, the skilled business communicator researches the new environment before entering it because an avoidable social faux pas, or error, can have a significant impact.

 10.4.2.8: Materialism vs. Relationship-based Cultures